The Mexican firm’s expert evidence helped KBR enforce an eye-popping US$465 million award against Pemex in the US courts.

 - No. of lawyers sitting as arbitrator:

-Latin Lawyer 250, our sister guide to law firms in Latin America, singles out Von Wobeser y Sierra’s arbitration practice as one of the best options in Mexico – thanks, largely, it says, to the impressive international profile of the firm’s founder, Claus von Wobeser.
+GAR’s sister guide to law firms in Latin America, Latin Lawyer 250, singles out Von Wobeser y Sierra’s arbitration practice as one of the best options in Mexico – thanks, largely, it says, to the impressive international profile of the firm’s founder, Claus von Wobeser.

 It’s hard to disagree.
-On top of multiple bar association roles, von Wobeser is a vice president of the ICC Court and also regularly sits as arbitrator in commercial and investor-state disputes.
-He has lately been on ICSID panels hearing claims against Costa Rica, Peru, Guatemala, Poland, Uzbekistan and Venezuela, as well as on an annulment committee in a dispute involving Ukraine.
-In addition, he is sitting as sole conciliator in a rare ICSID conciliation filed by Equatorial Guinea against CMS Energy Corporation.
+On top of multiple bar association roles, von Wobeser is a vice president of the ICC Court and regularly sits as arbitrator in commercial and investor-state disputes.
+He has lately been on ICSID panels hearing claims against Spain, Costa Rica, Guatemala, Peru, Poland and Uzbekistan.
+In addition, he is sitting alone in a rare ICSID conciliation filed by Equatorial Guinea against CMS Energy Corporation.

-As for his counsel work, he and partner Marco Tulio Venegas represented brewer Anheuser-Busch InBev (working with Skadden Arps and Sullivan & Cromwell) in a substantial case brought by Mexico’s Grupo Modelo.
+Anheuser-Busch InBev used the firm (along with Skadden Arps and Sullivan & Cromwell) in a substantial case brought by Mexico’s Grupo Modelo.

-Construction companies – including market leader ICA and former Halliburton subsidiary KRB – are regular clients, and the firm also represents businesses in negotiations with state oil company Pemex or electricity utility CFE.
+Construction companies – including Mexican market leader ICA and former Halliburton subsidiary KBR – are regular clients, and the firm also represents businesses in negotiations with state oil company Pemex or electricity utility CFE.

 Anheuser-Busch won the arbitration with Grupo Modelo – prompting the boss to take the team on a night out.
 “When I received the award, I was compelled to find the arbitration team and celebrate,” von Wobeser says.

-In another case – for a chemicals company in ICC proceedings brought by a competitor over an alleged breach of a purchase agreement – the team won its client full costs (in that, Hunton & Williams was co-counsel) after the tribunal dismissed the claim.
+In another case – for a chemicals company in ICC proceedings brought by a competitor over an alleged breach of a purchase agreement – the team won its client full costs after the tribunal dismissed the claim (Hunton & Williams was co-counsel).